alejandrochang/StudyGuideNotes/algorithms.md

 Quadratic Time - O(n^2) - Every element in a collection has to be compared to every other element. ex. qNested for loops.

-Exponential Time - O(2^n) - If you add a single element to a collection, the processing power required doubles.
+Exponential Time - O(2^n) - If you add a single element to a collection, the processing power required doublese.

+### Identifying runtime complexity
+Iterating through a simple for loop for a single collection -> probably O(n) Iterating through half a collection -> O(n) there are no constants in runtime Iterating through two different collections with separate for loops -> O(n + m) Two nested for loops iterating through the same collection -> O(n^2) Two nested for loops iterating through different collections -> O(n * m) Sorting? -> O(n * log(n))
+Searching -> O(log(n)

+Two different collections of data typically revolve with using O(n) and O(m) together

 ## RECURSION